entrapta-dev/Linux-Gaming/Games/The Little Acre.md

 No solid fix found.

 ## Lily can't go back inside.
 Visual bug when using a gamepad.
 The door says `A` but you actually have to press `X`.
+This may happen with a mouse too and completely block progress.